 - Season – Prices typically increase in the high season – i.e. high summer in the Mediterranean or winter in the Caribbean – and decrease in low seasons.

 - Destination – Your charter destination also plays a role in charter cost.
-For example, prices increase in areas without large charter fleets (i.e. the Galapagos), and are more competitive in areas like the BVI or the Bahamas, which has an abundance of charters for hire.
+For example, prices increase in areas without large charter fleets (i.e. the Galapagos), whereas Bahamas yacht charters or BVI charters are priced more competitively.

 Additional Costs Considerations on Yacht Charter